swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-verification.md

 Example: `decentralized_identifier:did:webvh:.....`<br>

-Client Identifier Prefix `verifier_attestation` MUST be supported and SHOULD be used for proximity use cases.

 ### 5.10.
 Request URI Method post
 Request URI method `post` is NOT SUPPORTED

 ## 6. Digital Credentials Query Language (DCQL)
 ### 6.1.
 Credential Query
 #### 6.1.1.
 Trusted Authorities Query
-None of the trusted_authorities defined in the spec apply for the swiss trust infrastructure, instead a new did based authorities query is used.
+None of the trusted_authorities defined in the spec apply for the swiyu Trust Infrastructure, instead a new DID based authorities query is used.

 Type: "did"